 Ticket proceeds benefit the LCI Foundation.
 The mission of the LCI Foundation is to provide scholarship grants and other financial awards and assistance to deserving students attending the Louisiana Culinary Institute in Baton Rouge and to provide food for distribution to one or more charitable feeding organizations whose primary purpose is feeding the homeless, poor or needy by supplying food products or preparing food.

-The Small Town Chefs Dinner is presented by Georgia Pacific in conjunction with Community Coffee, Ascension Parish Tourism Commission, and St. Martin Parish Tourist Commission.
+The Small Town Chefs Dinner is presented by Georgia Pacific with Community Coffee, Louisiana Lottery, and St. Tammany Parish Tourist Commission.

 The Small Town Chefs dinner is part of the Country Roads Supper Club.
 Click HERE for more information.

 Please contact Country Roads event coordinator, Sadler Ward, [email protected], with any questions.

 ** No refunds will be issued within seven days of event date.

 * Country Roads Supper Club events are held rain or shine.
 In the event of inclement weather, we make every effort to ensure that guests are safely and comfortably accommodated.
 In the event that a Supper Club event coincides with weather severe enough to trigger a National Weather Service watch or warning within a twenty-five-mile radius of the supper site, the event will be rescheduled or canceled.

 * If weather forces an event postponement, every effort will be made to reschedule within a reasonable time frame.
 Existing tickets will remain valid for the rescheduled date.
 If circumstances require a cancellation, a full refund will be issued.